jorlebarmend/Infographic/README.md

 12 July - Added zingchart exmaple - Stepped, horizontal gradient, and rankflow.

 please note - the auto inforgraphic generators may need to be checked to see who owns the data after they are used

+16 July - Added maps examples based on amcharts maps
+	- 1 example with all locations starting from London
+	- 1 example with 2 random journeys